 How Can I Increase My Milk Production?

 Breastfeed on demand.
-The more time your infant spends latched to your breast, the more milk you will produce.
+The more frequently your infant nurses, the more milk you will produce.
 Breastfeeding sends signals to your body to produce more milk.

 You’ll hear that you should nurse a newborn every three hours, but babies don’t follow schedules.
 Instead, feed your baby when they are hungry.
 Eventually, you will develop a routine.